abhay3141/abhay.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I’m Abhay, and my research interest lies in multimodal learning and computer vision.
 I have experience working independently with text, image, and audio, and I’m passionate about exploring how combining these modalities can drive more powerful models.
-Currently learning Vision-Language Models and seeking opportunities to collaborate on exciting deep learning projects, with a particular focus on multimodal learning.
+Currently learning Vision-Language Models(VLMs) and seeking opportunities to collaborate on exciting deep learning projects, with a particular focus on multimodal learning.
 Outside of this, I love to play cricket and badminton, which bring creativity and balance to my life.

 Education
 ======